jeltsch/hsshellscript/README.md

 ## License

 HsShellScript is released under the terms of the GNU Lesser General Public License (LGPL), version 2.1, or any later version.
-A copy of the license is included in the user manual.

-## Home

-The (outdated, at the moment) homepage is at http://www.volker-wysk.de/hsshellscript.

 ## Author